IsmaelMousa/predict-trip-duration/README.md

 ### Forth Function

-This Function that read the data file and calls the three functions to finally generate the data frame that is called predictions.
+This Function reads the data file and calls the three functions to finally generate the data frame that is called predictions.

 ## Data Set used from [NYC OpenData](https://opendata.cityofnewyork.us) Thank You!